 John Santmann, MD, CEO

-Dr. John Santmann brings three decades of medical and technology experience to the Post-Finasteride Syndrome Foundation.
+Dr. John Santmann brings four decades of medical and technology experience to the Post-Finasteride Syndrome Foundation.
 An emergency department physician by training, he spent two years in residency at Norfolk General Hospital in Norfolk, Va., after completing his internship at Alameda County Medical Center in Oakland, Calif.
 From 1988 to 1999, he practiced at both community- and academic-based medical centers in Missouri and New Jersey, including the Robert Wood Johnson Medical Center in New Brunswick, NJ.
 In recent years, Dr. Santmann has worked exclusively in the field of health care information technology.
 He earned his MD from Washington University School of Medicine in St. Louis and his BA, in biophysics, from the Johns Hopkins University.
 Dr. Santmann, who was elected CEO of the PFS Foundation in July 2012, resides in New Jersey.

 Philip Recchia, President

 Philip Recchia is a media veteran who has worked for NBC, News Corp. and Reader’s Digest.
 He is currently CEO of Jessie Jiang New York, Inc., one of the leading US-based live-stream platforms on the Taobao division of Chinese retailer Alibaba.
 From 1994 to 1998, he served as director of media relations and special on-air projects for CNBC, conceiving its first-ever documentary, The Story of Wall Street, and creating Student Stock Tournament, which netted $12 million in revenue.
 He has also worked as an investigative reporter for the New York Post and writer/producer for Fox News Channel.
 From 2008 to 2011, he was director of programming for BlogTalkRadio, the world’s largest social-radio network.
 There, he produced a live White House address from Barack Obama on health care reform, marking the first time any US president hosted a podcast.
-Recchia was elected President of the PFS Foundation in June 2020, bringing extensive digital-media and content-marketing experience to the fast-growing nonprofit.
+Recchia was elected President of the PFS Foundation in June 2020, bringing extensive news-reporting, digital-media and content-marketing experience to the fast-growing nonprofit.
 He resides in Connecticut.